barrettotte/Genshi-BASIC/README.md

 ## Genshi BASIC
-Genshi BASIC has ?? keywords and ? symbolic operators.
-TODO:
+Genshi BASIC has 41 keywords.
 As stated above, the grammar is based on BASIC version 2.

-Genshi (原始) means simple in romaji.
+Genshi (原始) means "simple" in romaji.
 I chose this name because I stripped out a lot of functionality to make a simpler BASIC.
 Arguably this makes it pretty useless, but this is a learning project rather than a useful one.

+Its worth noting that **this is not fully tested**.
+I more or less got a couple programs working correctly and called it a day.
+As I said before, this is a rewrite and I'm honestly very bored of it now.

 ### Notable differences from BASIC version 2